fall inside a hole

 Early types have a shorter connection peg support - this tooling was used for Plarail starting around 1988 and the tooling was updated during Tomy Train production.
 The newer type sits a little taller on the block piers anyways.

 This bridge looks even cooler when its longer.
 These bridges were used in the Deluxe Thomas-series set, so it is fairly common.
-Unfortunately, the Plarail mini block pier system is in no way compatible with the Tomy Train girder system and the suspension bridge can not be used on Tomy Train girders and the Tomy Train bridge cannot be used on the suspension bridge mini block piers.
+Unfortunately, the Plarail mini bridge pier system is in no way compatible with the full-height Tomy Train girder system and the suspension bridge can not be used on Tomy Train girders and the Tomy Train bridge cannot be used on the suspension bridge mini block piers.

 1332 Sound Play Station (1991)